 A candidate pursuing the course shall work in the Department as a full time candidate.
-No
+No candidate shall be permitted to run a clinic/ laboratory/ nursing home while studying.

-Every candidate shall take part in seminars, group discussions, journal review meetings etc.
+Every candidate shall take part in seminars, group discussions, journal review meetings etc. Every candidate shall attend teaching and learning activities during each semester as prescribed by the Department and not absent himself /herself without valid reasons.

-Every candidate shall attend teaching and learning activities during each semester as prescribed by the and skills outlined is given below:
+A list of teaching and learning activities designed to facilitate acquiring of essential knowledge and skills outlined is given below: